nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows only uncompleted tasks in the main window.

+> Sorted in chronological order.
+You will see tasks closest to their starting date or due date at the top.

 Format: `listundone`

 ### 3.9.
 Finding all tasks containing any keyword in their title, tag, or on a specific date: `find`